 Notarized Documents and Transfers

 To remove an individual from a joint account, you might also have to submit a notarized statement signed by both parties.
 Some brokerages require that you close the joint account and open a new individual account with a new account number.
 In this case, you would also have to complete a form transferring assets to the new account.
-Scottrade, another online broker, has you do this with an Account Transfer Form, and advises that it needs seven to 10 business days to complete the transfer.
+Fidelity Investment, another online broker, asks the client to fill in a Remove a Joint Account Owner Form online and they inform hit will take three business days to complete the transfer.

 Trust, But Verify